MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

 <!-- Diagram source https://github.com/Azure-Samples/azure-cafe/blob/main/diagrams/websphere-on-vms-ha-dr-solution-architecture.pptx -->
 :::image type="content" source="media/migrate-websphere-to-vms-with-ha-dr/solution-architecture.png" alt-text="Diagram of the solution architecture of WebSphere on Azure VMs with high availability and disaster recovery." lightbox="media/migrate-websphere-to-vms-with-ha-dr/solution-architecture.png" border="false":::

 Azure Traffic Manager checks the health of your regions and routes the traffic accordingly to the application tier.
 The primary region has a full deployment of the WebSphere cluster.
-After the primary region is protected, the secondary region is restored during the failover using Azure Site Recovery.
+After the primary region is protected by [Azure Site Recovery](https://azure.microsoft.com/products/site-recovery), the secondary region can be restored during the failover.
 As a result, the primary region is actively servicing network requests from the users.
 The secondary region is passive and activated to receive traffic only when the primary region experiences a service disruption.
 Azure Traffic Manager detects the health of the app deployed in the IBM HTTP Server to implement the conditional routing.
 The geo-failover RTO of the application tier depends on the time for shutting down the primary cluster, restoring the secondary cluster, and starting VMs and running the secondary WebSphere cluster.
 The RPO depends on the replication policy of Azure Site Recovery and Azure SQL Database because the cluster data is stored and replicated in the local storage of the VMs and application data is persisted and replicated in the Azure SQL Database failover group.

 The preceding diagram shows **Primary region** and **Secondary region** as the two regions comprising the HA/DR architecture.
 These regions need to be Azure paired regions.
 For more information on paired regions, see [/azure/reliability/cross-region-replication-azure](Azure cross-region replication).
 The article uses **East US** and **West **US** as the two regions, but they can be any paired regions that make sense for your scenario.
 For the list of region pairings, see [Azure paired regions](/azure/reliability/cross-region-replication-azure#azure-paired-regions).